I obtained the used telescope and the sturdy tripod it comes with. You can

-left/right keys of the hand controller, or by selecting a target with the controller.
-Then I must be patient as the motors whir to the new position.
-The motors have several speeds however, and at max slewing speed only a few (or few tens) of seconds get the telescope to a new position.
-And I've found with calculator or web utility assist I sometimes have to do a bit of searching
+left/right keys of the hand controller, or by selecting a target with the position of the target, I must be patient as the motors whir to the new The motors have several speeds however, and at max slewing speed only a few (or few tens) of seconds get the telescope to a new position.
+I've found that with calculator or web utility assist I sometimes have to do a bit of searching